jyn514/flower/README.md

 - import your existing site; no changes to templates or content needed to serve the same site (some amount of configuration necessary)
 - default templating language is a fully-featured programming environment (clojure). the same language is used in posts and templates, with no restrictions.
 - choose your own language. you are not tied to the built-in template language; you can even use two different languages for the inline preprocessing and your templates.
+- render individual files at a time. this allows you to wrap flower in an external build system and reuse its caching.

 ## why a new SSG?